XanaduAI/Xanadu-Quantum-Codebook/nodes/G.1/Lesson.md

 ---

-When trying to break a combination lock, the best quantum algorithm we came up with in part **A** was to test candidate solutions in pairs, and use our oracle to tell when the solution was present.
+When trying to break a combination lock, the best quantum algorithm we came up with in module **A** was to test candidate solutions in pairs, and use our oracle to tell when the solution was present.
 Interesting, but not particularly impressive!
 In this section, we'll present a much more powerful algorithm which lets us search through lock combinations more efficiently than any classical algorithm.

 <img src="pics/grover-lock.svg">